o2r-project/api/docs/compendium/substitute.md

 }
 ```

-## View substituted Compendia
+## List substituted Compendia

 ### Request

-`GET /api/v1/substitutions/:id`
+`GET /api/v1/substitution/`

 ### Response

-Result will be a list of compendia ids that have been substituted out of a choosen base ERC
+Result will be a list of compendia ids that have been substituted

 ```json
 200 OK
 {